Amper/opyum/README.md

 **Optimizing Python applications without mutilation code.**

-Use the automatic modification of AST for code optimization, which is transparent to the user and requires the addition of only a couple of lines.
+Use the automatic modification of AST for code optimization, which is transparent to the user and requires the addition of only a few lines.

 ## Usage